Election Committee Procedures

 2. If the member does not accept a nomination, he/she may rejoin the EC at the end of the nomination period.
 If the member accepts a nomination, he/she may rejoin the EC once the election has reached a final conclusion regarding the position he/she was seeking.

 B. Terms shall be from January 1 to December 31.
-EC members, whether appointed to fill an unexpired term or appointed to full a full 2-year term may volunteer for and be reappointed for additional terms.
+EC members, whether appointed to fill an unexpired term or appointed to fill a full 2-year term may volunteer for and be reappointed for additional terms.

-C. EC Members may be removed, by a simple majority vote of the EC, for cause including but not limited to: failure to perform his/her duties on the EC especially during critical election periods; disruptive, inappropriate, or unprofessional behavior either on the EC list or publicly; public or private breech breach of confidentiality of either the EC list or Project members information; non responsiveness; and/or other actions which present a conflict of interest or are not in keeping with the intent and spirit of the EC.
+C. EC Members may be removed, by a simple majority vote of the EC, for cause including but not limited to: failure to perform his/her duties on the EC especially during critical election periods; disruptive, inappropriate, or unprofessional behavior either on the EC list or publicly; public or private breech breach of confidentiality of either the EC list or Project members information; non-responsiveness; and/or other actions which present a conflict of interest or are not in keeping with the intent and spirit of the EC.

 D. If the EC Members vote to allow the offending member to stay, the Chair may then remove her/him for showing continued unprofessional behavior or any other as given above for one more infraction without a membership vote.
 This will be true for the remainder of the member's term.